FD-/LaMetric-SDK/README.md

 ```

 Once you have installed the package and only change the executable, you can update the app without reinstalling the whole package.
 Just copy the executable to the application folder under `/lametric/data/apps/{package_name}.
 The OS will automatically notice the program changed and start it anew.

+# Current State

+I used the free Ghidra tool for reverse-engineering headers for most of the functionality lfoundation (the main shared library) provides for building applications.
+I deliberately haven't reverse-engineered classes that seemed irrelevant for custom app development.
+Although all the functions and classes I used in my own custom apps worked fine, the headers could very well still contain some errors (pointer type where a value type is actually used, missing or wrong const qualifier etc).

 # Documentation